 The administrator of the multifunction copier can use IPsec for encrypted communications.
 IPsec enables communications in units of secure packets at the IP protocol level.
 Even if no encryption is used in a high-order protocol or application, IPsec enhances security by preventing the content of communications from being tapped into or altered.

 The administrator of the multifunction copier can set up SSL/TLS for encrypted communications.
 The SSL/TLS setup prevents data from being tapped into, analyzed, or altered during communications.
 For instance, a customer using e-mail services and cloud services over the Internet may want to encrypt communications using the scan-to-e-mail function.
 This method greatly reduces the risk of information leaks or alterations when an external SMTP server is used.
+The communication between a smartphone application "RICOH Smart Device Connector" and MFP is encrypted by SSL/TLS as well.

 SNMP (Simple Network Management Protocol) is a protocol for collecting information on network devices so that they can be monitored and controlled.
 The information includes, for example, the total number of copies a device has printed and the errors it has encountered.
 SNMP is also used to operate the devices, such as monitoring the operating status of its services.
 These functions are based on information obtained from a management information base (MIB), which describes the configuration of the network devices.
 SNMPv3 incorporates user authentication and data encryption functions which protect user data and network device information.